-I got the opportunity to meet with a dog by the name of Rory, a one and a half-year-old lab mix.
-This particular dog is pretty nervous, very timid, and obviously needs to build some confidence.
-The backstory is that he was roaming with another dog, and unfortunately, the other dog was shot and didn’t survive, sending Rory into a downward spiral.
+The topic today is: Did you make it too safe?
+I got the opportunity to meet with a dog by the name of Rory.
+A one and a half-year-old lab mix.
+This particular dog is pretty nervous, very timid, and it’s undeniable right away that he needs to build some confidence.
+The backstory is that he was roaming with another dog, and unfortunately, the other dog was shot and didn’t survive.
+This incident sent Rory into a downward spiral.

-Luckily, some great people got involved and Rory was able to be rescued.
+Luckily, some great people got involved, and Rory was able to be rescued.
 He is now living in a home with a wonderful, caring family who is really trying to do the best for him.
-Since he is so timid, the family wants to be very gentle with him and they really just want him to be a normal dog.
+Since he is so timid, the family wants to be very gentle with him, and they really want him to be a normal dog.
 One of the problems they have created is that every time the dog gets a little afraid, they allow it to run away into a dark room where there’s a bunch of soft pillows.
 They then follow him and reassure Rory that everything is safe.

 Let me explain if you become afraid and run away.
 When people unwittingly do this, especially with fearful dogs, you build a reinforcement mechanism for the fear.
 Then, the thing you’re afraid of doesn’t get you; that is a form of reinforcement.
 So, if the dog can run away and become safe, then the people he cares about come and surround him, making him feel good.
 This can actually build even more weaknesses.
 That reaffirms that you’re running away, and not dealing with the problem is a good thing.